ORNL/TASMANIAN/Doxygen/Installation.md

   make clean
 ```
 In the basic mode, the source folder will become the installation folder, i.e.,
-the libraries, executables and Python modules will be build in the source folder `./`
+the libraries, executables and Python modules will be build in the source folder
-and the headers and Fortran module will be copied to the `./include` folder.
+and the headers and the Fortran module will be copied to the `include` folder.

 ### Install with Python Pip